yijunyu/trusted-programming.github.io/_posts/2021-02-15-explainer-of-deep-code.md

 Traditionally, program understanding is the most brain-wracking activity in software development and maintenance.
-How many times you scratch the head and say to yourself, `... if only I could use someone else's code to learn their tricks'.
+How many times you scratch the head and say to yourself, ``... if only I could use someone else's code to learn their tricks''.
 However, open-source code repositories from which one can learn a thing or two is widely and wildly available, and growing in numbers exponentially (see the trend in Fig. 1). ``It's not so easy to read thousands of lines of code written by others and use them for me'',